 What should plugin authors do right now to avoid breaking user installs?

-Audit runtime imports against the manifest and backfill any missing dependencies entries.
-A plugin that calls into another plugin’s exports without declaring that relationship works fine on existing installs where the transitive dependency is already present, but produces an unguarded runtime error for new users installing via claude plugin enable on a fresh profile.
+Audit runtime imports against the manifest and backfill any missing dependencies entries, then tag a release with claude plugin tag --push so the constraint can resolve.
+A plugin that calls into another plugin’s exports without declaring that relationship works fine on existing installs where the transitive dependency is already present, but produces an unguarded runtime error for new users who run claude plugin install on a fresh profile, since only declared dependencies get pulled in automatically [Updated June 2026].

 How does claude plugin prune differ from npm prune?

-What specifically happens when enable encounters a conflicting version of a dependency?
+What specifically happens when two plugins require conflicting versions of a dependency?

 What historical precedent suggests Claude Code will need a lockfile mechanism?